Decipher/custom_formatters/README.txt

     * Features module.
 * Live preview using real entities or Devel Generate.
 * Integrates with:
-  * Coder Review module - review your Custom Formatter code for Drupal coding standards and more.
+  * Coder Review module - Review your Custom Formatter code for Drupal coding standards and more.
   * Drupal Contextual links module - Adds a hover link for quick editing of Custom Formatters.